 In genuine emergencies, such as breakdowns, stopping is permitted even on double yellows.
 However, you must move your vehicle the moment it is safe to do so.
 Make sure to display your hazard lights to alert others.

-Nevertheless, licenced taxis can often pick up passengers on single yellows.
+Nevertheless, licensed taxis can often pick up passengers on single yellows.
 Similarly, buses may stop at marked stops regardless of the lines.
 However, these exceptions don’t apply to double yellows or zigzag lines; those remain strict no-go zones.

 Breaking yellow line rules comes with serious financial penalties designed to deter dangerous parking.
 Across the UK, you’ll typically receive a Penalty Charge Notice (PCN) starting at £70 outside London.